Lymphatic filariasis: Causes

 Lymphatic filariasis is caused by infection with three different nematode worms: Wuchereria bancrofti (causes 90% of cases), Brugia malayi, and Brugia timori.
 The three worms are transmitted by the bite of an infected mosquito – largely of genera Aedes, Anopheles, Culex, or Mansonia.
 When the mosquito bites, infectious nematode larvae are dropped onto the skin.
 They crawl into the bite wound, through the subcutaneous tissue, and into nearby lymph vessels.
 There, they develop into adults over about a year, with adult females up to 10 cm long, and males up to half that length.
 Adult females and males mate, prompting the female to begin releasing a constant stream of larvae called "microfilariae" – more than 10,000 microfilariae each day for the adult's remaining lifespan of around five to eight years.
 Microfilariae typically circulate in the blood stream at night; during the day they collect in the capillaries of the lungs.

 A mosquito that feeds on an infected person can take up microfilariae along with its blood meal.
 Inside the mosquito, the microfilariae pierce the stomach wall and crawl to the flight muscles, where they mature over 10 to 20 days into their human-infectious form.
 They then crawl to the mosquito's mouth to be deposited at its next bite, continuing the lifecycle.

 The disease itself is a result of a complex interplay between several factors: the worm, the endosymbiotic Wolbachia bacteria within the worm, the host's immune response, and the numerous opportunistic infections and disorders that arise.
 The adult worms live in the human lymphatic system and obstruct the flow of lymph throughout the body; this results in chronic lymphedema, most often noted in the lower torso (typically in the legs and genitals).
-These worms can survive within the human body for up to 8 years, all while reproducing millions of larvae which circulate through the blood.
+These worms can survive within the human body for up to 8 years, all the while reproducing millions of larvae which circulate through the blood.